 Social Casino Offers Only Available

-Washington D.C. has no legal online casino options.
-Though it was technically the first jurisdiction in the country to approve real-money online casino games, elected officials repealed this authorization less than a year later.
+Washington D.C. has no legal online casino options so those looking for sites similar to New Jersey online casino apps would have to travel to neighboring states.
+Though it was technically the first jurisdiction in the country to approve games in real-money online casinos, elected officials repealed this authorization less than a year later.
 These games remain illegal now and for the foreseeable future.

 The D.C.
 Council approved online casino games in 2011, but these same officials reversed their decisions over public outcry that the authorization measure wasn’t properly vetted.
 Though councilmembers said they would revisit the issue back in 2012, there have been few concerted pushes to do so.